hallorant/bigmit/model1usb/README.md

 * Bridge Z1 pin 3 to Z1 pin 12 (connected to Z2 pin 3) to change the 12V path to 5V.

-*Note:* If you already did the Rosser 64k-in-the-keyboard mod some of the above is not need.
+*Note:* If you already did the Rosser 64K in-the-keyboard modification some of the above is not need.
 That modification disconnected the 12V lines and bridged them to 5V.
 So this change will be easier as we discuss below.

 ## Remove the DRAM chips